Last Updated on

 How to Determine Your Penetration Testing Scope

-Each of these three levels of penetration tests has its strengths and weaknesses.
+Each of the three levels of penetration tests just described (numbers 1, 2, and 3) has its strengths and weaknesses.
 Which level is right for you?
 That depends on your goals.

 At Pivot Point Security, we fine-tune each pen test engagement to maximize its business value for your specific needs.
 If you’re unsure which level of pen test is right for you, or if you’re concerned about attestation requirements, we’ll work with you to determine the best choice.

-To talk more about penetration testing and how it can help your company achieve its security and compliance goals, contact Pivot Point Security.
+To talk more about penetration testing and/or a network security architecture review, and how it can help your company achieve its security and compliance goals, contact Pivot Point Security.